Alkistis/starter-hugo-research-group/content/authors/steven-cunnington/_index.md

   - Researchers
 highlight_name: false
 ---
 Steven Cunnington is a postdoctoral research associate.
 He is working on radio intensity mapping theory, simulations, and parameter estimation analyses.
 He is heavily involved in MeerKAT and the SKA.
-More information on Steve's research can be found in his [Website](https://stevencunnington.wordpress.com/).